 3. Agorapulse

 Agorapulse is a streamlined social media management tool built for teams that value community management and analytics.
-It’s one of the smartest NapoleonCat alternatives for those who want engagement, scheduling, and reporting in one clean dashboard.
+It works well for teams that want scheduling, engagement, and reports in a single, tidy dashboard.

 Key Features